Last Updated on

 5. Share Your Breastfeeding Experience

-Breastfeeding is a natural phenomenon, and your experience with your baby is something which you must share with nursing mothers or expecting mothers.
+Breastfeeding is a natural phenomenon, and your experience with your baby is something that you must share with nursing mothers or expecting mothers.
 In spite of so many efforts to spread awareness regarding the importance of mother’s milk, only 50% of the population of babies are nursed beyond six months of age, and only half of them make it to one year of age.
 In many underdeveloped countries, mothers are not given any support when it comes to them nursing their babies; there may be issues and problems they’re facing that they don’t have information about.
 The more you talk about your experiences, the more you can reach out to such people and help them throughout their journey of motherhood.

 6. Say Thanks to a Nursing Mom